Eli Herring: College

-Unlike some returned missionaries, Herring came back from his two-year mission stronger, faster, more coordinated, and even more ready to play football.
+Unlike some returned missionaries who lose their athletic edge when coming back to college sports, Herring came back from his two-year mission stronger, faster, more coordinated, and even more ready to play football.
 By his senior season, he stood 6 feet 8 and weighed 330 pounds.
-Herring, who wore the number 76, played offensive tackle at BYU during the 1987 and 1991-94 seasons, earning honorable mention All-WAC in 1993 and second team All-WAC honors in 1994.
-He was selected for the Hula Bowl squad during his senior season.
+Herring played offensive tackle at BYU during the 1987 and 1991-94 seasons, earning honorable mention All-WAC in 1993 and second team All-WAC honors in 1994.
+He was selected to play in the Hula Bowl during his senior season.
 He was also a member of the BYU track team.

 In addition to football, Herring got married during his time at BYU, and he earned a bachelor's degree in mathematics.

 Decision not to play professional football

-Projected as a first to third round draft choice, Herring made the decision to forgo a professional career so he wouldn't have to work on the Sabbath, and wrote letters to each NFL team saying as much.
-He was still drafted in the sixth round of the 1995 NFL Draft by the Oakland Raiders, and Raider senior assistant Bruce Allen flew to Provo and offered Herring a three-year, $1.5 million contract.
-Herring rejected it.
-His starting salary as a teacher at Mountain View High School was around $22,000 a year.
+Projected as an NFL first to third round draft choice, Herring made the decision to forgo a professional career so he wouldn't have to work on Sundays.
+He wrote letters to each NFL team to inform them of this decision.
+He was still drafted in the sixth round of the 1995 NFL draft by the Oakland Raiders, and Raider senior assistant Bruce Allen flew to Provo and offered Herring a three-year, $1.5 million contract.
+Herring rejected Allen's offer, and also politely declined after Raiders assistant coach Fred Whittingham, also LDS, discussed the matter with him.

+His starting salary as a teacher at Mountain View High School was around $22,000 a year, with an additional smaller stipend from football coaching.

+Herring later commented he held no negative feelings towards other LDS professional athletes like Steve Young, Todd Christensen or Shawn Bradley who elected to work on Sundays, saying the decision was a personal matter and adding church texts on the subject could potentially be interpreted in various ways.

 Personal

-Eli met his wife, Jennifer Anderson, at church while at BYU, and they married in July 1992.
-They now have seven children.
-He is now a school teacher and assistant football coach at Mountain View High School in Orem, Utah.
-His parents are David and Lynn Herring.
+Herring met his wife, Jennifer Anderson, at church while at BYU, and they married in July 1992.
+They have seven children.
+He is a school teacher and assistant football coach at Mountain View High School in Orem, Utah.
 Herring's younger brother, Isaac, also played on BYU's offensive line from 1999 to 2002.

-Since January 2013, Herring has been serving in the LDS Church as a counselor to the president of the Orem Utah Sharon Park Stake.
+Starting in January 2013, Herring served in the LDS Church as a counselor to the president of the Orem Utah Sharon Park Stake.
 He previously served as a bishop for seven years.